alexsaves/answersmodule/Readme.md

 This prototype uses the [AMD](http://en.wikipedia.org/wiki/Asynchronous_module_definition) pattern to define products and dependencies.
 It supports two use cases: parallel loading, and a monolith payload.

-## Limitations of this example
+## Disclaimer

+I'd like to emphasize, that these are only two possible approaches.
+There are other ways to do this, and we should be open to all of them at this early stage.

-**This isn't a polished product**.
+Also, **this isn't a polished product**.
 I've made some comprimises for the sake of being able to demonstrate both parallel loading and a monolith payload.
 One that that's glaringly missing from this demo is any `domready` governing.
 It's possible we'd run into some race conditions on some machines, particularly IE without this.

 The point of this project to to illustrate a couple approaches as a conversation piece.
 Once we settle on an approach, or if we formally decide to do both, we would take the time to improve this system.

+## Why AMD?

+Until we truly have a unified JavaScript, we'll probably want to consider issues like scope isolation and interfaces.
+Our respective code bases may look very different, but AMD offers an industry standard way of packaging them without leaking all over each other - and forces us to define clear interfaces with each other.

+Also, ForeSee started packaging their code as AMD modules a few months ago, due to several requests from customers.
+If we stick with this paradigm, irrespective of whether we roll all the code into a single file or not, we can have some flexibility in how we package it and give it to customers.

 ## Parallel AMD